 Effects of Drinking Marijuana Tea

 Liquids infused with weed produce a feeling of well-being and a slight buzz.
 They can act as painkillers and anti-inflammatories.
 They can provide relief for digestive symptoms such as nausea, cramps, and acid reflux.
-Is marijuana a stimulant?
-Some strains of weed produce a sedative effect while others mimic stimulant drugs.
+Some strains of weed produce a sedative effect, while others mimic stimulant drugs.
 So, liquids containing cannabis can help improve mood and alertness.

 The effect of weed also depends on the THC level, which is the main psychoactive component.
 Drinks are typically less potent compared to weed-laced foods like brownies and cookies.
-In fact, some cannabis-laced teas produce nothing more than a slight buzz.
+Some cannabis-laced teas produce nothing more than a slight buzz.
 Consuming pot-infused drinks on an empty stomach can lead to symptoms such as stomach ache.

 Sometimes exposure to heat or improper preparation of the weed tea recipe can make the psychoactive cannabinoids less effective, reducing the drink’s quality and strength.
 Adding butter or coconut oil to the weed and whisking the emulsion can increase the potency of a drink because THC dissolves in fat.
 CBD is anti-inflammatory, antioxidant, and potentially anticancer.
 Like alcohol, CBD reduces inhibitions in the brain, which produces a feeling of relaxation, calms nerves, and reduces anxiety.
 Alcohol and CBD have been reported to amplify each other’s effects if taken together, causing symptoms like sleepiness, sedation, and sudden mood swings.
 Combining high doses of CBD with high amounts of alcohol results in significant motor impairments and altered time perception.
 So drinks containing CBD can produce the same effects if paired with alcohol.

-Cannabis-infused teas have many therapeutic benefits.
+Cannabis tea has many therapeutic benefits.
 They produce milder effects and do not cause a heavy stoned sensation.
 The mild euphoria or buzz gives a sense of renewal to some individuals.
-People follow a marijuana tincture recipe or brew a weed coffee for a number of reasons, including:

 - Reduction of chronic pain